EberlyODL/phys010sjv11/antimatter.md

 The proton also has an antiparticle called the antiproton.
 Again, the antiproton has the opposite charge as the proton (so antiproton is negative).

-Some particles like the photon are their own antiparticle (in other words there is really no "antiphoton").
+Some particles like, the photon, are their own antiparticle (in other words there is really no "antiphoton").
 Essentially, this is because it is a neutral particle.
 The opposite of zero is still zero.

 Things to remember about antiparticles: